OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

 - Encryption of data at rest
   Links to standards:
-  - 27002 control 5.33 Protection of records.
+  - ISO 27002 control 5.33 Protection of records.
 Gap: covers this control fully, with the particularities
   - [OpenCE on encryption of data at rest](https://www.opencre.org/cre/400-007)
 - Technical access control for the data, to limit access following the least privilege principle
   Links to standards:
-  - 27002 Controls 5.15, 5.16, 5.18, 5.3, 8.3.
+  - ISO 27002 Controls 5.15, 5.16, 5.18, 5.3, 8.3.
 Gap: covers this control fully, with the particularities
   - [OpenCRE](https://www.opencre.org/cre/724-770)
   - Centralized access control for the data
   Links to standards:
-  - There is no 27002 control for this
+  - There is no ISO 27002 control for this
   - [OpenCRE](https://www.opencre.org/cre/117-371)
 - Operational security to protect stored data
   Links to standards:
-  - Many 27002 controls cover operational security.
+  - Many ISO 27002 controls cover operational security.
 Gap: covers this control fully, with the particularities.
-    - 27002 control 5.23 Information security for use of cloud services
+    - ISO 27002 control 5.23 Information security for use of cloud services
-    - 27002 control 5.37 Documented operating procedures
+    - ISO 27002 control 5.37 Documented operating procedures
-    - Many more 27002 controls (See OpenCRE link)
+    - Many more ISO 27002 controls (See OpenCRE link)
   - [OpenCRE](https://www.opencre.org/cre/862-452)
 - Logging and monitoring to detect suspicious manipulation of data, (e.g. outside office hours)
   Links to standards:
-  - 27002 control 8.16 Monitoring activities.
+  - ISO 27002 control 8.16 Monitoring activities.
 Gap: covers this control fully
   - [OpenCRE on Detect and respond](https://www.opencre.org/cre/887-750)

 #### #DEVSECURITY